wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ### Encrypted Sensitive Information or Control via Encryption

-When you want to decrypt the encrypted values provided via profile properties, environment variables, or system properties based on the customer's requirements.
+In some cases, you want to decrypt the encrypted values provided via profile properties, environment variables, or system properties based on the customer's requirements.

 ### Controlling the Refreshing Properties